mendix/docs/content/en/docs/developerportal/community-tools/mendix-forum.md

   * Clicking a category opens an overview page that lists all the questions in the same category.
 * The tags applied to question (④)
 	* These are set when asking a question (for details, see the [Asking Your Question](#asking-your-question) section).
-	* Clicking a tag opens an overview page that lists questions with that same tag.
+	* Clicking a tag opens an overview page that lists all the questions with the same tag.
 * The number of votes (⑤), answers (⑥), and views (⑦) the question has received
 * The name, avatar, and level of the Mendix community member who asked the question (⑧)
 * When the question was created (⑨)